 If you built a predator-proof chicken coop that is.

 We had a flock of guinea fowl that refused to come into the coop at night to roost.
 They preferred the cover of pine trees and one by one, they were eventually taken by Barred owls.
 Finally, when there was just one guinea left, it decided the coop was the safe place to be and guess who’s still alive today?

 If you opt for enjoying the benefits of free-range chickens, you’ll need to provide them with cover.
-Just in case a predator comes sailing overhead.
+Just in case a predator like birds of prey come sailing overhead.
 They will need a place or two where they can quickly run to hide when they sense danger.
 Consider planting taller perennials to pull double duty as forage and cover from predators.

 Don’t Attract Predators to Your Chicken Coop

 Part of creating a predator-proof chicken coop is to make sure you’re not managing your flock in such a way that you are attracting predators to find their next meal in your backyard.